whatsupmailbox/whatsupmailbox.github.io/_posts/2017-01-30-Gentlemans-Box-Subscription-January-2017-Review-Coupon.md

 This brand was featured in a past box and it was actually cuff links, so when I saw another box for this month, I thought it was another pair but to my surprise it was a lapel pin!
 A cute one too!

-The beige lapel pin that almost looks like it's made of burlap will go great with pretty much any color.
+This beige lapel pin that almost looks like it's made of burlap will go great with pretty much any color.
 And even if you're not really a vintage style type of guy, I think this little accessory will add a surprise element to your modern attire.

 <br>